Singaporean housewife detained under Internal Security Act after escalation in radical behaviour

 2 SINGAPOREANS RELEASED FROM DETENTION

 Mohamed Faishal Mohd Razali, 30, was detained in April 2018 after he wanted to pursue armed violence in overseas conflicts.
-He was released under a suspension direction last month.
+He was released under a suspension direction.

-Kuthubdeen Haja Najumudeen, 38, was also released on a restriction order last month.
+Kuthubdeen Haja Najumudeen, 38, was released on a restriction order.
 Haja was a follower of Sri Lankan radical preacher Zahran Hashim, the mastermind and one of the suicide bombers in the Sri Lanka Easter Sunday terrorist attacks in 2019.